 We recruit and train qualified men and women to pose as real patients or visitors.
-These independent contractor mystery shoppers provide intimate and detailed feedback on a variety of services and systems, both as inpatients and outpatients, and on the telephone.
-They identify areas for improvement in hospitals, clinics or physician practices - from initial contact up to the point of outpatient surgery.
+These independent contractor mystery shoppers provide intimate and detailed feedback on a variety of services and systems, both inpatient and outpatient.
+They identify areas for improvement in hospitals, clinics or physician practices - from initial contact to the point of outpatient surgery.

-Our Secret Patient Service evaluations can help you identify and define:
+Our Secret Patient Service evaluations can help you identify:

-- Lapses in communication, responsiveness, sensitivity, courtesy and professionalism that lead to patient dissatisfaction and lost opportunities for future care; - Potential issues with your organization's HCAHPS results or inpatient, outpatient and emergency departments; and - System, process and behavior problems that result in positive or negative impressions of your staff and organization.
+- Lapses in communication, responsiveness and sensitivity that lead to patient dissatisfaction and lost opportunities for future care; - Examples of potential legal liability; and - System, process and behavior problems that result in positive or negative impressions of your staff and organization.